ArduRadioKot/BEAM-microBots/README.md

 * develop a robot program
 * create a robot prototype
 * create a printed circuit board

+## Where is everyfhing?
+---
+The frimware folder contains an ino file with the program.
+In the hardware folder there is a gerber file with a printed circuit board.
+The 3D folder stores parts to be printed on a 3D printer.

 ## How load code for Attiny13?
 ---